Why Every Runner Should Keep A Running Log

 Apps are the newest form of running logs and offer a lot of pros.

-Apps like Strava, Training Peaks, and Garmin Connect, allow you to upload runs instantaneously and go back and look at data for the past weeks, months, or even years.
+Apps like Strava, Training Peaks, and Garmin Connect allow you to upload runs instantaneously and examine data from the past weeks, months, or even years.

-Apps can keep track of metrics you would have a hard time tracking on your own.
+Apps can keep track of metrics you would have difficulty tracking on your own.

-The downside to apps is that you typically need to either carry a smartphone or have a smartwatch/GPS device in order to record your runs and use the apps.
+The downside of apps is that you typically need to either carry a smartphone or have a smartwatch/GPS device to record your runs and use the apps.

 Furthermore, while a lot of apps are free for basic features, you have to pay a subscription to use more advanced features.